ClickHouse/clickhouse-docs/docs/en/migrations/snowflake.md

 ## 2. Importing to ClickHouse

-Once the data is staged in intermediary object storage, ClickHouse functions such as the s3 table function can be used to insert the data into a table, as shown below.
+Once the data is staged in intermediary object storage, ClickHouse functions such as the [s3 table function](/docs/en/sql-reference/table-functions/s3) can be used to insert the data into a table, as shown below.

+This example uses the [s3 table function](/docs/en/sql-reference/table-functions/s3) for AWS S3, but the [gcs table function](/docs/en/sql-reference/table-functions/gcs) can be used for Google Cloud Storage and the [azureBlobStorage table function](/docs/en/sql-reference/table-functions/azureBlobStorage) can be used for Azure Blob Storage.

 Assuming the following table target schema: